depjs/dep/README.md

 Simple dependency installer for Node.js

 ## Feature
-+ Easy to learn: dep has only install and lock
++ Less is more: dep has only install and lock
++ Lock node_modules: dep locks the tree in the node_modules
-+ No cache: cache and size are always coherent
++ No cache: dep doesn't make the cache files